Persistence of Entangled States and High Fidelity Quantum Gate Operations in Si/SiGe Spin Qubits at High Temperature: Device fabrication

-\subsection{Device fabrication}
+\section{Device fabrication}

-Devices are fabricated on an undoped $^{28}$Si/SiGe heterostructure featuring an 7 nm strained $^{28}$Si quantum well, with a residual Si concentration of 0.08\%, grown on a strain-relaxed Si$_{0.7}$Ge$_{0.3}$ buffer layer.
-The quantum well is separated from the surface by a 30 nm thick Si$_{0.7}$Ge$_{0.3}$ spacer, terminated by a Si-rich passivation layer \cite{Esposti2022APL}.
-The gate stack consists of 3 layers of Ti:Pd metallic gates (3:17, 3:27, 3:27 nm) isolated from each other by 5 nm Al$_2$O$_3$ dielectrics, deposited using atomic layer deposition.
-A~ferromagnetic Ti:Co (5:200 nm) layer on top of the gate stack creates a local magnetic field gradient for qubit addressing and manipulation.
-Further details of device fabrication methods can be found at \cite{lawrie2020quantum}.
+Devices used in this study are fabricated by the Netherlands Organization for Applied Scientific Research (TNO) using their commercial foundry service.
+Devices are fabricated on an undoped $^{28}$Si/SiGe heterostructure featuring a \SI{7}{\nano\meter} strained $^{28}$Si quantum well, grown on a strain-relaxed Si$_{0.7}$Ge$_{0.3}$ buffer layer.
+The quantum well is separated from the surface by a \SI{30}{\nano\meter} thick Si$_{0.7}$Ge$_{0.3}$ spacer, terminated by a Si-rich passivation layer~\cite{Esposti2022APL}.
+The gate stack is separated from the heterostructure by \SI{10}{\nano\meter} Al$_2$O$_3$, formed by atomic-layer deposition (ALD) at 300$^o$C. The three gate layers of the gate stack are made from Ti:Pd with thicknesses of 3:17, 3:27 and 3:\SI{37}{\nano\meter} and are patterned using electron beam lithography, electron beam evaporation and lift off.
+Each layer is electrically isolated from the previous layer by a \SI{5}{\nano\meter} Al$_2$O$_3$ dielectric grown by ALD.
+Above the three gate layers a micro magnet is fabricated from Ti:Co (5:\SI{200}{\nano\meter}).
+Further details of device fabrication methods can be found in~\cite{lawrie2020quantum}.